antonioortegajr/Playing-Artemis-Docs/README.md

 # Playing-Artemis-Docs
 Docs for Playing [Artemis](http://artemis.eochu.com/)

 At IDX we play the Star Trek simulator game Artemis as a team building exercise.
 This game is perfect for this as players must speak commands and reports out loud.
-In short to even play you must communicate with your team.
+In shor,t to even play you and your team must communicate with each other verbally.

 ## Basic Concept of the game
 If you have ever seen Star Trek, you will recognize the set up.